 So you want to speak English better?
 Then it’s good that you found your way to this blog post!
-We’re going to give you one of our top tips for speaking English better through using YouTube.
+We’re going to give you one of our top tips for speaking English better by using YouTube.
 YouTube is an amazing resource with a ton of free, awesome stuff.
-You’d be crazy not to take advantage of it to help you learn English.
-Keep on reading for some tips for how to do this, as well as our favourite YouTube English teachers to check out.
+And you should know these top 6 YouTube Channels to improve your (or your students’) English skills.

 Speak English Better by Learning on YouTube

-I’m sure you’ve had that experience before-you head over to YouTube to “learn English” and then end up watching two hours of cat or dog videos.
+I’m sure you’ve had that experience before.
+You head over to YouTube to “learn English” and then end up watching two hours of cat or dog videos.
 It’s easy to do!
 Even though those videos are really cute, they’re also a waste of time.

 A Few Tips for Learning English on YouTube